Naperville, Illinois: Colleges and universities

 Naperville has multiple colleges and universities within its city limits.
 North Central College is on a 59 acre campus in Downtown Naperville on Chicago Avenue.
 It was founded by a predecessor to the United Methodist Church in 1861 and has been in Naperville since 1870.
 The college remains affiliated with the United Methodist Church.
 In fall 2020, it had 2,832 students enrolled.
 Northern Illinois University maintains a satellite campus on Diehl Road offering several courses.
-The College of DuPage, Dupage County's Community College, operates the Naperville Regional Center which offers several classes.
+The College of DuPage, DuPage County's Community College, operates the Naperville Regional Center which offers several classes.
 DeVry University has their administrative headquarters, and classrooms on Diehl Road in Naperville.
 Governors State University maintains a satellite campus on West 95th Street in Naperville.
 Indiana Tech maintains a satellite campus on North Aurora Road.

 Primary and secondary schools

-Two K-12 public school districts serve the city of Naperville (along with a number of private, parochial schools).
+Multiple K-12 public school districts serve the city of Naperville, along with a number of private and parochial schools.
+In DuPage County, the largest portions of Naperville are in the Naperville Community Unit District 203 and the Indian Prairie Community Unit School District 204 school districts.
+A small piece extends into the Community Unit School District 200.
+In Will County, portions of Naperville are in the Indian Prairie and Naperville districts, as well as Plainfield School District 202 and Valley View Community Unit School District 365U.

-Naperville Community Unit School District 203 serves central and northern Naperville as well as portions of the neighboring Lisle and Bolingbrook.
+Naperville Community Unit School District 203, headquartered in Naperville, serves central and northern Naperville as well as portions of the neighboring Lisle and Bolingbrook.
 The oldest District 203 building still in use is Ellsworth Elementary, constructed in 1928, while the newest is the Ann Reid Early Childhood Center, opened in 2010.
 District 203 has two high schools: Naperville Central High School and Naperville North High School, five junior high schools and fifteen elementary schools within Naperville city limits.
 Additionally, the school district has one junior high and one elementary school in Lisle.

 Indian Prairie School District 204 (IPSD) was also formed through merged districts in 1972.
 Neuqua Valley High School, along with three middle schools and 19 elementary schools from this district, are located within southern Naperville.
-In total, IPSD runs four high schools (Neuqua Valley High School, Metea Valley High School, Wheatland Academy and Waubonsie Valley High School), seven junior high schools, 21 elementary schools, and one preschool.
+In total, IPSD runs three high schools (Neuqua Valley High School, Metea Valley High School, and Waubonsie Valley High School), seven junior high schools, 21 elementary schools, and one preschool.
 The district serves western and southwestern Naperville, along with eastern Aurora and parts of Bolingbrook and Plainfield.

 Naperville is home to numerous private schools, including, All Saints Catholic Academy, Bethany Lutheran School, Calvary Christian School, Covenant Classical School, Naperville Christian Academy, St. Raphael School, and Saints Peter and Paul School.